juiyangchang/CarND-Term1-Behavioral-Cloning/README.md

 Lambda layer for normalizing the image, followed by three convolution blocks with five-by-five kernels and strides of two, followed by two convolution blocks with three-by-three kernels and strides of one, followed by a flatten layer and four dense blocks.
-Each convolution block consists of a convlution layer, a batch normalization layer and a ELU activation layer.
+Each convolution block consists of a convolution layer, a batch normalization layer and a ELU activation layer.
-Each dense layer has incoming
+All dense blocks but the last one has dropout layers applied to incoming connections.
+Also all but the last dense blocks uses batch normalization over pre-activation and utilizes ELU activation.
+Its image was reported above.

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded three laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving using mouse.
  Here is an example image of center lane driving:

 ![alt text][image2]

+I also used

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :